How to Check Mouse DPI on a Windows PC, Mac, or Chromebook

 - Enter the make and model of your mouse in the search bar.

 - Unless your mouse is unbranded, the search results should contain a website that lists your DPI figures.
-Many manufacturers offer the highest DPI, but Logitech and some others specify the range of your mouse.
+Many manufacturers provide the highest DPI possible for your mouse, but Logitech and some others specify the range of your mouse.

 Alternatively, you can install appropriate drivers.
 Again, this option is available if you have a branded mouse.
 These products allow you to download the necessary software from the provider’s website.

 This is what you’ll need to do to check your DPI with drivers: